genenetwork/gn-docs/features/data-structures.md

 consists of the HXB family, the LEXF family, and a bunch of other inbred rat strains.
 HRDP traits can therefore be split into subgroups.
 This is a pain from a programming perspective, since a data matrix of TRAITS-by-GROUP may be a sparse matrix.
-And the GUI become more complex, since the user may want to slice and dice the GROUP in multiple ways, for example—just map the HXB family, just map the LEXF family, or map everything together.
+And the GUI becomes more complex, since the user may want to slice and dice the GROUP in multiple ways, for example—just map the HXB family, just map the LEXF family, or map everything together.

 ## Case attributes

-Case attributes, such as body weight or gene expression, are "strain/sample metadata" at the group level.
-All traits within a group share the same sample list.
-The other way, case attribute are connected to samples within a group.

-An attribute can be any trait as defined above, or it can be a short alphanumeric code used primarily as a cofactor in analysis.
+An attribute can (theoretically) be any trait as defined above, or it can be a short alphanumeric code used primarily as a cofactor in analysis.
 Sex is a good example of an attribute that can be coded as an integer (0 or 1 or x=unknown) and used computationally as if it were any other trait, or it can be coded as M and F and use for display and as a cofactor.
 But some attributes are not even cofactors.
 For example, an Attribute column may define which strains or cases were used in Study X by Roy et al in 2021.
 In this situation, the GUI and the attribute are used to quickly sort or select or exclude particular cases.

 Attributes are a recent addition to GeneNetwork.
 The motivation was to provide the user with a display of the most important cofactors of a